Herbert Sutcliffe (alternative health advocate): Biography

 Sutcliffe was born in Louth, Lincolnshire, England, in 1886.
 Sutcliffe edited the Australian Psychological Society's magazine and was its president (1925–1930).
 He obtained a PhD in psychology, in 1931.

 He married Hilda Gertrude Wilson in Brunswick on 5 June 1915.
-Hilda died in Australia in 1944 and in 1955 Herbert married his secretary, Phyllis Evelyn Farley, at Hastings.
+Hilda died in Australia in 1944 and in 1955 Herbert married his secretary, Phyllis Evelyn Farley, in Hastings, New Zealand.
 He took interest in homoeopathy and vitamin therapy.

 Sutcliffe bought a large house in Havelock North with around 26 acres of land and lived there with his family and it became the headquarters of his Radiant Living organisation.
 He named it "Peloha" from the three words peace, love and harmony.
 He died at Havelock North on 27 October 1971.

 He was survived by Phyllis and the children of his first marriage.
 Phyllis ran Peloha until her death in 1981 when it was sold to Weleda, a manufacturer of herbal remedies and it is still their New Zealand headquarters.
 Following the sale, a large endowment was made to Victoria University of Wellington to establish the Herbert Sutcliffe scholarships for disadvantaged students in 1989.
 Other educational institutions, such as the Hohepa homes which assists children with learning difficulties, were also given endowments.